jbert1/pyunixlzw/README.md

 **pyunixlzw** is a "pure" python3 implementation of the Unix compress/uncompress tool.

 ## Usage
-pyunixlzw comes with access to both a module and a script that serves as a semi-replacement for `ncompress`.
+pyunixlzw comes with access to both a module and a script that serves as a semi-replacement for `(N)compress`.

 ### Module
 ```python